hannahniese/simulating-vaccinations/README.md

     vacc.py,
     simulation_vaccination_tools.py,
     network_generator.py,
-    folder networks with file 'barabasi_5000_2.txt' (This is a network with 5000 people)
+    folder networks with file 'barabasi_5000_2.txt'
+    (This is a network with 5000 people)

-2. Make sure you have matplotlib, numpy, csv, random, timeit and networkx installed.
+2. Make sure you have matplotlib, numpy and random installed.

 3. Open your favourite python development environment e.g. Spyder, PyCharm etc.
    Open the downloaded file LIGHT_network_0_to_100_percent.py
    Important: Do NOT change anything in this file.
 All parameters are set to appropriate values.
    Start the program.
    It will iterate the percentage of vaccinated people from 0% to 100% with steps of 3%.
 This might take 2-3 minutes, depending on the CPU of your computer.
    When finished, it will output the graph of people who were at least once infected during the simulation time of 500 days.
 The graph might be in the background.
    Note that your graph is not as smooth as the corresponding graph in the report, as that one is a average of multible simulations.

 If you now want to play around a little bit, you can change the following parameters:
 Note that extreme values of the parameters may lead to extreme results.

-- population (line 26):
+- population (line 76):
-      You need to create a new network graph for the new population!
-      Remove therefore the comment in line 28 to use the function network_generator.create_barabasi_in_file(population, 2, 'barabasi_' + str(population) + '_2.txt')
+      In the folder networks we provide several networks for different population sizes.
+You can change the population variable in one of these populations.
-      Make sure there are enought initially infected people (at least ~3) by changing the initially_infected_people variable (line 105).
+      Make sure there are enought initially infected people (at least ~3) by changing the initially_infected_people variable (line 128).

-- simulation_length (line 51):
+- simulation_length (line 73):
       Change the time periode (in days) of the simulation.
       Be careful: if the periode is to short, some people are still sick and can infect other people, when the simulation ends.

-- stepwidth of iteration  (line 40):
+- stepwidth of iteration  (line 66):
-      Decrease the stepwith of the iteration throught the percentage of initially vaccinated people for more exact results.
-      stepwidth needs to be an integer!
+      Decrease the stepwith of the iteration throught the percentage of initially vaccinated people for more exact results. stepwidth needs to be an integer!